I hadn’t been to justice court since 2002 after my mom died and I had to go for a probate hearing.

 He remembered me!

 He’d wondered aloud last month when he saw me waiting for my ride why I wasn’t wearing a jacket that day, but our Vegas December wasn’t so tough.
-Then, this last Thursday, as I was waiting for my guy to pick me up after the second hearing, my rather grizzled friend walked up next to me because I was sitting near his last bin.
+Then, this last Thursday, my rather grizzled friend walked up next to me because I was sitting near his last bin.

 I reminded him we’d spoken before, and he said, ‘We must be hexes, because each time we meet the m———–g wind is blowing.”